Cash-Economy/BMGF/Artifacts/elements/Narrative v1.md

 One of the primary obstacles to financial inclusion is the lack of reliable, centralized and structured financial data about low-income people.
 Aggregating and proessing these data can better enable various fucntions of banking and non-banking service providers such as credit scoring, risk assessment and structuring loan and insurance products.

 There are several sources of data that may imply spending / saving / sales:
 + Government (Unique Identification)
 + Peer-to-peer transactions
 + Person to Merchant transactions
 + Aggregated:
 + 	Banks
 + 	Lenders
 + 	Billers
 + 	Telcos
 + 	Insurance
 + 	Assets

 > Using non-transactional data (utility payments, cell phone usage, value of assets) to
-> assess a user's risk to banks/ insurers/ investors is an important area of opportunity.
+> assess a user's risk to banks/ insurers/ investors is a potential area of opportunity.

 Still, complete and official records may be unavailable for those operating in a cash-based economy.
 Strong social norms around transacting in cash and limited merchant acceptance of digital payments create friction around digitization and collection of data.